"Don't let them in, don't let them see

 - In Despair's Last Resort, Miyako Morino acts like this.
 The only times she's noted as actually expressing any emotion is after witnessing Kaito's execution and when the remaining students are fighting among each other.

 - Turns out it was a ruse to keep her from revealing that she still has her memories.

 Films — Animated

 - Elsa from Frozen is a deconstruction.
-Because her magical powers are controlled by her emotions, Elsa has grown up trying to be as emotionless ("Conceal, don't feel") but it's taken a massive emotional toll on her (and her family) until an intense argument with Anna causes her to snap and lose control of her powers, thus exiling herself to the mountains.
+Because her magical powers are controlled by her emotions, Elsa has grown up trying to be as emotionless ("Conceal, don't feel") but it's taken a massive emotional toll on her (and her family) until an intense argument with Anna causes her to snap and lose control of her powers, thus kicking off the plot.

 Films — Live-Action

 - Wednesday forcing a smile in Addams Family Values evokes horror in onlookers, yet the camp counselors cluelessly delight in finally getting her to smile.

 - Lydia in Beetlejuice.
 In the animated series, she becomes a Perky Goth.